ePages-de/epages-docs/apps/create-app.md

 ---

 Once you have your test shop in place, you can create an app.
+Oh, by the way, this is the API URL for your test shop: `https://sandbox.epages.com/rs/shops/{shopId}`.

 You automatically receive a **Client ID** and a **Client Secret** when you create an app in your test shop.
 After successful authorisation of your app, you will be assigned an **Access token**.